HOME/ SWORDS/ BERSERKER/ DRACULA/ SCIENCE FICTION / FANTASY /GODS

 Silver now had nothing to live for but revenge.
 Cheng's offer was still open, and silver quickly joined the assault team, but not without suspicions which he kept secret.
 The timing of the abduction of his wife and daughter could not be a matter of chance. someone on Cheng's team must have leaked silver's name to the Berserkers somehow.
 He also thought it suspicious that an old acquaintance with a strong grudge against him was also on the team.
 Before the mission was over, Silver would find that his wildest suspicions fell far short of the truth.
 And he would find himself in an alliance he could never have predicted -- one which he was unlikely to survive . . .

---From the Cover blurb.
+--From the earlier Baen edition cover blurb.

 Five Star reviews on Amazon.com